 Newfoundland knows that its rugged landscape is its most alluring feature, so the locals have designed over 300 hiking and walking trails.
-Along the way you might stumble upon historic fishing villages, moose, and boreal songbirds.
+Along the way, you might stumble upon historic fishing villages, moose, and boreal songbirds.
 As well as icebergs and whales off in the distance.

 Witness beautiful fjords

-There’s fjords in Canada, we hear you ask?
+There are fjords in Canada, we hear you ask?
 Head to Gros Morne National Park, a UNESCO World Heritage Site, where you can take a boat tour along the deep, glacial fjords.